hazelcast/hazelcast-reference-manual/src/Lock.md

 }
 ```

+You can also specify a lease time when trying to acquire a lock: `tryLock(time, unit, leaseTime, leaseUnit)`.
+In that case, it tries to acquire the lock within the specified lease time.
+If the lock is not available, the current thread becomes disabled for thread scheduling purposes until either it acquires the lock or the specified waiting time elapses.

 ### Understanding Lock Behavior

 - Locks are fail-safe.
 If a member holds a lock and some other members go down, the cluster will keep your locks safe and available.